Dark Energy Survey Year 3 Results: Redshift Calibration of the Weak Lensing Source Galaxies

 \section{Discussion}

-We derive constraints on the redshift distributions of the DES Y3 lensing source sample from the combination of wide field photometry \citep*{y3-gold, y3-shapecatalog}, deep field photometry \citep*{y3-deepfields}, artificial DES wide field photometry \citep{y3-balrog}, and high quality photometric and spectrocopic redshifts, using and updating the methodology of \citet{y3-sompzbuzzard}.
+We derive constraints on the redshift distributions of the DES Y3 lensing source sample from the combination of wide field photometry \citep*{y3-gold, y3-shapecatalog}, deep field photometry \citep*{y3-deepfields}, artificial DES wide field photometry \citep{y3-balrog}, and high quality photometric and spectrocopic redshifts, using and updating the methodology of \citet*{y3-sompzbuzzard}.
 When quantifying the full uncertainty, including sample variance, the choice of Redshift Sample, calibration uncertainty of the photometric deep fields, and necessary assumptions made in the method, we find small errors ($\sigma_{\langle z \rangle} \sim 0.01$) on the mean redshift of each of the four tomographic bins.
 Within their joint errors, these redshift distributions are consistent with estimates from cross-correlation of galaxies with high-quality redshift reference samples \citep*{y3-sourcewz} and with the ratios of small-scale galaxy-galaxy lensing signals \citep*{y3-shearratio}, which we incorporate for a joint estimate of $n(z)$s.
-We also quantify the full uncertainty in $n(z)$ shape which, while for many applications being subdominant to the uncertainty in mean redshift, can now be fully propagated to parameter constraints from DES Y3 lensing analyses \citep{y3-hyperrank}.
+Similar to \cite{Hildebrandt2017}, we also quantify the full uncertainty in $n(z)$ shape which, while for many applications being subdominant to the uncertainty in mean redshift, can be fully propagated to parameter constraints from DES Y3 lensing analyses \citep{y3-hyperrank}.
 We note in this context that \sdir is the first analytic model whose samples are full-shape $n(z)$.

 While these results are encouraging, it is useful to consider the limiting factors of our analysis to inform future work.
 There is not one single effect.
 Rather, we find that our uncertainty is dominated by photometric calibration uncertainty of the deep fields at the low redshift end of our sample, and that sample variance in the deep fields and biases in the redshift samples dominate at higher redshifts.
 Future work should address these sources of uncertainties with targeted observing campaigns and development of new methods.
 In particular, the LSST science requirement specification for error on the mean redshift below 0.003 will require improvements on all counts.
 As discussed by \citet*{euclid_photoz_i, euclid_photoz_ii}, the overlap of LSST photometry with NIR photometry from the \textit{Euclid} survey \citep{euclid}, especially over joint deep fields, will enable methods like those used in our work for future lensing surveys (see also \citet*{euclid_capak, euclid_rhoades}).
 We enumerate several opportunities for improving weak lensing redshift calibration below: